psenough/teach_yourself_demoscene_in_14_days/README.md

 To avoid initial frustration you should probably start with something that lets you throw something on the screen without much effort, programming environments such as [Processing](https://processing.org/), or [Unity3D](https://unity3d.com/) are great ways to get into programming graphics.
 Whatever language, development platform or APIs that you choose to pursue, it surely includes some sort of graphic output canvas where you can draw upon with pixels, triangles or quads.
 Some folks have even prepared a [demoscene starter kit](https://github.com/anttihirvonen/demoscene-starter-kits).

-There are many ways to program a demo, there is no such thing as the single best way.
-You should do demos as it feels most natural to you.
+There are many ways to program a demo.
+There is no such thing as the single best way.
+In other words, you should do demos as it feels most natural to you.
 As long as the entry gets done in time to get shown on the big screen, you're doing it right.

-Some programmers get a bit caught up in the right way to code, reading books, following best practices, debating them, getting caught up in trendy methologies or endless refactoring cycles and never actually releasing a demo.
-If that's you i strongly suggest that you take a look at [http://programming-motherfucker.com/](http://programming-motherfucker.com/) and release your demo.
+Some programmers get a bit caught up in the right way to code, reading books, following best practices, debating them, learning new trendy methologies or endlessly refactoring their code and never actually releasing a demo.
+If that's you i strongly suggest that you take a look at [http://programming-motherfucker.com/](http://programming-motherfucker.com/) and just release your first demo.

-Another point worth addressing is that you don't have to prepare the entire development chaintool and engine yourself to release a demo.
-Some coders prefer working on tools and engines and having other demosceners use them.
-They enjoy the engineering side more than the creative application.
+Another point worth addressing is that you don't have to prepare the entire development chaintool / engine / framework yourself to do a demo.
+Some folks prefer to work on tools / engines / frameworks and then having other demosceners use them to make demos.
 While others hate developing tools and engines and just enjoy putting a demo together.
-Of course it's useful to dabble on the different sides of the field, but at the end of the day you should focus on what are more interested in or comfortable with.
+Of course it's useful to dabble on both sides of the spectrum, but at the end of the day you should focus on what you are most interested or comfortable with.

-If you're focused on doing tiny bytesize intros (128bytes, 256bytes, 512bytes) you can find some great resources on this subject at [sizecoding.org](http://www.sizecoding.org/wiki/Main_Page).
-If you're more interested in 1k / 4k development, you can find resources at [in4k](https://in4k.github.io/).
+There are some great online resources to learn programming graphics.
+If you're interested in learning [OpenGL](https://www.opengl.org/) you can check the good old [NeHe Tutorials](http://nehe.gamedev.net/) or the more recent [Learn OpenGL](https://learnopengl.com/) tutorial website.

 Most demo effects in the recent years (2010-2016) are heavily based on pixel and fragment shaders, either coded in [HLSL](https://msdn.microsoft.com/en-us/library/windows/desktop/bb509638(v=vs.85).aspx) or [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
-To learn shader coding you have this great online book called [The Book of Shaders](https://thebookofshaders.com/) and a well known online sandbox for open source GLSL experiments known as [Shadertoy](https://www.shadertoy.com/).
+To learn shader coding you have this great online book called [The Book of Shaders](https://thebookofshaders.com/).
+There is also a well known online sandbox for open source GLSL experiments known as [Shadertoy](https://www.shadertoy.com/).

+If interested in doing tiny bytesize intros (128bytes, 256bytes, 512bytes) you can find some great resources on this subject at [sizecoding.org](http://www.sizecoding.org/wiki/Main_Page).
+If you're more interested in 1k / 4k / 8k development, you can find useful resources at [in4k](https://in4k.github.io/).

 Try to program a new effect each day and you'll eventually start to get the hang of it and figure out which areas you should read up on to improve your skillset.